-Mail Merge in Excel – Shiksha Online
+Mail Merge in Excel β Shiksha Online

-Mail Merge in Excel is an essential tool when you want to create a set of documents, such as campaigns, surveys, forms, letters, etc., to be sent to many clients.
+Mail Merge in Excel is an essential tool for creating a set of documents, such as campaigns, surveys, forms, letters, etc., to be sent to many clients.
 Each card or label contains the same type of information, although its content is unique.
 For example, in the letters you send to your clients, each can be personalized with the name of the person to whom it is addressed.
 The unique information for each card or label comes from the entries contained in a data source.
+Read the blog to learn more about mail merge.

 Content